California housing shortage: Causes

-The imbalance between supply and demand; resulted from of strong economic growth creating hundreds of thousands of new jobs (which increases demand for housing) and the insufficient construction of new housing units to provide enough supply to meet the demand.
+The imbalance between supply and demand resulted from strong economic growth creating hundreds of thousands of new jobs (which increases demand for housing) and the insufficient construction of new housing units to provide enough supply to meet the demand.
 Fewer housing units built in the urban and coastal areas relative to the demand created by economic growth in those areas resulted in higher prices for housing and spillover to the inland areas.
 For example, from 2012 to 2017, San Francisco Bay area cities added 400,000 new jobs, but only issued 60,000 permits for new housing units.
 (For California as a whole, from 2011 to 2016, the state added only one new housing unit for every five new residents.)
 This has driven home prices and rents to high levels, such that by 2017, the median price of a home across California was more than 2.5 times the median in the U.S. as a whole, and in California's coastal urban areas, (where the majority of job growth has occurred since the Great Recession), the shortages are greater.

+In 2016, the California Legislative Analyst's Office published a report that showed an inverse correlation between new housing construction and displacement in low income neighborhoods in the Bay Area.
+The Washington Post wrote of this, "Particularly in the Bay Area since 2000, the researchers found, low-income neighborhoods with a lot of new construction have witnessed about half the displacement of similar neighborhoods that haven't added much new housing."
+The same Washington Post article also stated, "Importantly, the benefits of all this building aren't about inclusionary policies, which require developers to set aside some affordable units in market-rate buildings.
+There's less displacement in high-construction neighborhoods whether they have inclusionary policies or not."

+In February 2025, Bloomberg contrasted the situation in San Francisco with that in Austin.
+Bloomberg reported that rents in Austin had fallen by 22% since August 2023, after the city allowed increased density and taller buildings, made it easier to get building permits, and eliminated parking requirements.
+Bloomberg wrote of this, "... the Texas capital has become the poster child for advocates who say the only way out is by building more homes.
+And while other cities run by progressives including San Francisco and Chicago face criticism for onerous permitting processes, Austin has cut regulations to speed up development.
+It appears to have worked."

 Several factors have together caused constraints on the construction of new housing.